HydroModPy/HydroModPy/validation_cases/calibration/README.md

   compatible with the truth within the case tolerance;
 - `best_fit_or_distribution`: either of the two previous conditions is accepted.

+For noisy or repeated stochastic benchmarks, the suite report is intended to be read primarily through success rates, distribution coverage, and timing statistics rather than a strict expectation that every seed or every local method reaches the truth on every run.

 Running multiple cases through `run_benchmarks.py` also produces one aggregate:

 - `benchmark_suite_summary.json`